Elvis Presley Fans Can Attend His 86th Birthday Celebration At Graceland Via Livestream

 Elvis was born on January 8, 1935, in Tupelo, Mississippi to Gladys and Vernon Presley.
 His twin brother, Jessie Garon, was stillborn.
 He and his parents moved to Memphis in 1948.
 Six years later, he began a singing career after cutting a record for his mother for his birthday at the legendary Sun Records label in Memphis reported the Graceland site seen here.

 Elvis would go on to sell over a billion records worldwide and become known as the King of Rock and Roll.
-He struggled with drug addiction would eventually take his life at the age of 42 in August 1977.
+His struggles with drug addiction would eventually take his life at the age of 42 in August 1977.
 He was married one to Priscilla Presley for six years and would sire one daughter, Lisa Marie.